MuhammadYasirAliKhan786/LPvis/README.md

 [demo project](https://github.com/EOX-A/LPvis) with the goal to extend the capabilities of the (UI only) prototype with concrete backend functionality:

-- connect to [Euro Data Cube Sentinel-Hub Service](https://hub.eox.at/marketplace?group=Euro%20Data%20Cube) to retrieve NDVI timestacks for a concrete LPIS parcel
+- connect to [EDC SentinelHub](https://eurodatacube.com/marketplace?group=Euro%20Data%20Cube) service to retrieve NDVI timestacks for a concrete LPIS parcel

+- apply a trained Crop-Type classification ML as derived via [EDC LPIS Use-case](https://eurodatacube.com/marketplace/notebooks/contributions/EDC_Usecase-LPIS_Crop-Type-Classification.ipynb) on agricultural parcels within a small sample region in Austria

-- use a trained Crop-Type classification ML (details to follow) to visualize "declaration" vs "classification result" for LPIS parcels
+- use Crop-Type predictions as stored in [EDC GeoDB](https://eurodatacube.com/marketplace/services/eurodatacube-geodb) to visualize "declaration" vs "classification result" for LPIS parcels

 ![Confusion Matrix](media/confusion_matrix.jpg)